 2.128 The Crimes Amendment (Sexual Offences and Other Matters) Act 2014 also inserts an offence of threatening to distribute an intimate image, 199 which has a maximum penalty of one year's imprisonment.
 The Canadian and English Acts discussed below do not include a comparable offence, but Scotland enacted a similar offence in its Abusive Behaviour and Sexual Harm (Scotland) Act 2016.200 The threat to disclose intimate images could cause almost as significant an amount of distress as disclosure itself, because the speed and ease by which disclosure can be carried out online and its instantly devastating impact mean that the victim is constantly in fear of this occurrence.
-Thus, there is considerable merit to introducing an offence covering threats of disclosure alongside a distribution of an intimate image offence.
+Thus, there is considerable merit to introducing an offence.